 - To visit or stay at the ICEHOTEL look up these tours to Kiruna in Swedish Lapland

-And, since it falls inside the Arctic Circle, its location gives you the added bonus of higher chances of spotting the northern lights.
+And, since it falls inside the Arctic Circle, its location gives you the added bonus of higher chances of spotting the northern lights in Sweden.

 If you're wanting to visit during the summer, ICEHOTEL 365 is a part of the complex that is open all year long.
 You'll be able to walk through and enjoy the icy structure in the glow of the midnight sun.